hyperledger/fabric-private-chaincode/README.md

 In order to use Intel's Attestation Service (IAS), you need to register with Intel.
 On the [IAS EPID registration page](https://api.portal.trustedservices.intel.com/EPID-attestation) you can find more details on how to register and obtain your SPID plus corresponding api-key.
 We currently support both `linkable` and `unlinkable` signatures for the attestation.
-The type of attestation used is selected based on the `FPC_ATTESTATION_TYPE` environment variable:
-`epid_unlinkable` for unlinkable or `epid_linkable` for linkable signatures.
-If you do not define that environment variable, the chosen attestation method is `epid_unlinkable`.
-If you are changing the type, please perform a rebuild with `make clean all`.
-Note that a mismatch between your IAS credentials and the linkable setting will result in an (HTTP) error '400' visible in the log-files when the code tries to verify the attestation.
-(Another cause for such error '400' could a mismatch between provided SPID and api key as specified below).

 Place your ias api key and your SPID in the ``ias`` folder as follows: